"Look for a long time at what pleases you and longer still at what pains you."

 Salt paper stererograph by T. Nevin

 TMAG Catalogue: Ref: Q1994.56

-These are some of the fixing solutions her husband would work with on a daily basis:
+These are some of the poisonous fixing solutions her husband worked with on a daily basis:

 Fixing solutions consist of chemical substances that dissolve the sensitized salts of silver on plates or paper, on which photographic images have been developed.
 The parts which form the image are covered with reduced silver, or an altered iodide or chloride of silver, which is insoluble in the fixers; whereas those parts which have not been impressed by the actinic rays are made transparent with the fixing solutions, which dissolve the opaline silver compounds, and cause the picture afterward to be unchangeable when exposed to light.
 The fixing solutions at present in use are: Cyanide of potassium, Hyposulphite of soda, and Sulphocyanide of ammonium.

 Symbol, C2N, or Cy.
 Combining Proportion, 26.
 Spec. grav.
 1.819.

 This substance is properly a Bicarbide of Nitrogen; it is a very important material, as being the type of what are denominated compound salt-radicals; it was the first of this class of bodies discovered.
 Cyanogen is always produced in combination when an alkaline carbonate is heated with organic matter containing nitrogen.
 It does not exist either in a free or combined state in nature; it is a production of decomposition, in which the elements contained in it are brought together in the nascent state, in connection with some metallic base.